-Cperm Vault ▸ Research Document
+Cperm Vault ▸ Research Document ▸ Historical Record

 Overview

 This is not a maybe.
 It’s the clean, deliberate translation: the 2015 sequence in Back to the Future Part II where Marty is fired / terminated on a videophone—followed by the house spitting out YOU’RE FIRED—is the screen version of the WPA (1981) SysOp-target faked-death closer from the Atari 400 sessions with “Garet.”
 In WPA, the system stages a death in-session (keys cascading jjjjuu888899oooookkkkkk…) to force finality, severed access, and narrative execution.
 BTTF renders the identical end-state in corporate language: termination.
 Same structure, different costume.
+The film tells you where it’s borrowing from.
+“Mr. Fujitsu / Mr. Fuji” isn’t a random name gag—it’s a cover-signal.
+Fuji is the industry nickname for the Atari mountain logo.
+Calling the boss “Mr. Fuji” is a wink that the true source text is the WPA on an Atari 400.
+That single choice grounds the connection beyond any shadow of a doubt: the scene is shouting “Atari” without saying the word.

-Atari 400 time-machine visual Tap for sound
+Atari 400 system exhibit still Tap for sound

-Exhibit A · Film
+Comparative Reference · Film

 Marty’s boss appears on a home videophone, issues an immediate termination (“I was monitoring that scan you just interfaced.
 You are terminated!”), and the house erupts with printed faxes repeating YOU’RE FIRED.
 Communication medium, authority voice, and system outputs are synchronized to enact a totalizing cutoff.